 Functional Mushrooms vs. Edible Mushrooms

 Humans have been consuming mushrooms as food and medicine for thousands of years.
-There are many different species with a range of nutritional and therapeutic properties.
+There are many different species of mushrooms with a range of nutritional and therapeutic properties.

 Most people are familiar with edible mushrooms.
 They include the varieties that you find on supermarket shelves, such as button mushrooms, oyster mushrooms, and shiitake.
 Some wild mushrooms are also edible, although harvesting them can be risky unless you are an experienced forager.

-This article explores functional mushrooms’ benefits in detail and explains how they differ from more common edible types.
+This article explores functional mushroom benefits in detail and explains how they differ from more common edible types.
 Here’s all you need to know.

 What Are Functional Mushrooms?

-Functional fungi, also known as medicinal mushrooms, are mushrooms that people use to support health and wellbeing.
+Functional mushrooms are mushrooms that people use to support health and well-being.

 As we already mentioned, they are rich in nutritional compounds that influence our bodies in numerous ways.
 One of the best-known examples is beta-glucan polysaccharides.
 These complex molecules act as dietary fiber and benefit the digestive system, immunity, and more.